yguitton/training-material/topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.md

 ## Split image into separate channels

 TIFF images can store multiple channels—such as different colors or fluorescence signals—in a single file.
 In this step, we will separate these channels by splitting the image along the channel axis (C-axis).
-This results in a set of single-channel images, which are required for the next processing steps.
+This results in a list of single-channel images, which are required for the next processing steps.

 > <hands-on-title>Split image into single channels</hands-on-title>
 > 1. {% tool [Split image along axes](toolshed.g2.bx.psu.edu/repos/imgteam/split_image/ip_split_image/2.2.3+galaxy1) %} with the following parameters: